 Christopher Rocancourt biography

-Christopher Rocancourt was born in July 1967 in the small city of Honfleur, France.
+Con artist Christophe Rocancourt, also known as Christopher Rocancourt, was born on July 16, 1967, in the small city of Honfleur, France.
 His father was an alcoholic house painter named Daniel Rocancourt, and his mother a 17-year-old prostitute named Annick Villers.
 The couple married a month before Christopher was born.
 Rocancourt's parents welcomed a daughter in 1968, and the family lived together in a cramped mobile home.
-According to Christopher's later accounts, Annick often left the children home alone while she was engaging in prostitution with her sister.
+According to Christophe's later accounts, Annick often left the children home alone while she was engaging in prostitution with her sister.

 In 1969, Rocancourt's parents separated after his sister died during childbirth.
-Christopher's father left the family to find work in Belgium, believing that Annick was cheating on him.
-After Annick abandoned the children as well, Christopher and his sister were left with their grandparents in a two-room hovel that had no running water or electricity.
-His father returned from Belgium when Christopher was five, and began dating Christopher's aunt.
-When she also abandoned Christopher and his family, Daniel left the children at an orphanage in Saint-Germain-Village.
-His father later froze to death on the street, when Christopher was in his 20s.
+Christophe's father left the family to find work in Belgium, believing that Annick was cheating on him.
+After Annick abandoned the children as well, Christophe and his sister were left with their grandparents in a two-room hovel that had no running water or electricity.
+His father returned from Belgium when Christophe was 5, and began dating Christophe's aunt.
+When she also abandoned Christophe and his family, Daniel left the children at an orphanage in Saint-Germain-Village.
+His father later froze to death on the street, when Christophe was in his 20s.

 Fleeing police after he had been accused of a jewelry heist, Rocancourt headed to the U.S. In 1991, at the age of 24, Rocancourt had settled in Los Angeles, where he began living under various aliases and rubbing elbows with Hollywood elites.
 Among his aliases was a claim to be Christopher De Laurentiis, the nephew of film producer Dino De Laurentiis and the son of Sophia Loren.